networknt/light-doc/content/en/style/light-spa-4j/stateless-auth.md

 If the incoming request path is not authPath, then the JWT token and CSRF token verification process are started.

-* First the access token is retrieved from the cookie.
-If there is no access token, the SPA will be redirected to the login page which is defined in the statelessAuth.yml as cookieTimeoutUri.
+* First, the access token is retrieved from the cookie.
+If there is no access token, the refresh token will be tried to renew the token.
+If there is no refresh token neither, the SPA will be redirected to the login page which is defined in the statelessAuth.yml as cookieTimeoutUri.
 When this happens most likely, the cookies are timed out.
-The timeouts for the cookies are set in statelessAuth.yml as cookieMaxAge.

 * If access token exists, the signature is verified and expiration time is verified as well.